 But once in a while, every year or so, I get that itch.
-You know, the one every mother has: the “I just want to remain untouched and goop free for at least 72 hours while sipping (insert drink of choice) on a nice (insert location of choice) without worrying about keeping another human alive.”
+You know, the one every mother has.
+The “I just want to remain untouched and goop free for at least 72 hours while sipping (insert drink of choice) on a nice (insert location of choice) without worrying about keeping another human alive.”
 And it happens twice, first while planning and second while experiencing.

-This is an exciting stage filled with all the “what ifs” and “could bes.”
+Planning is an exciting stage filled with all the “what ifs” and “could bes.”
 It’s the stuff dreams are made of.

-3. Acceptance: So now we’ve made the decision to go.
+3. Acceptance: So now we’ve decided to go.
 We’ve figured out where we’re going.
 So yeah.
 That’s it.
 Let the house fall down and the laundry pile up.
 Mommy is going to be on vacation in a few weeks.
 I feel untouchable.
 It’s pretty much like I’ve gained some superhuman power that allows me to see nothing but beautifully clean, well-behaved children, sunlight streaming through spotless windows, and wonderfully well-balanced meals on the table.
 That’s right.
 Mommy has checked out and already mentally placed herself on the beach.
 I have accepted my destiny.

 5. Guilt: This is where I convince myself my children will feel abandoned.
 Homeless in their own home.
 Every time I look at the eyes of my little loves, my heart rips.
 I certainly don’t have to go on vacation, but I am.
 And I’m leaving them (at home).
 They won’t have Mommy snuggles to get them to sleep or silly songs to wake them up.
-Who will make the chocolate milk or zip their coats?
+Who will make the chocolate milk or tie their shoes?

 2. Excitement: This stage is pretty intense.
-This is where I attempt to feebly revert back to my pre-kid self, which I unsuccessfully pull off.
-I put on make up and do my hair.
+This is where I attempt to feebly revert to my pre-kid self, which I unsuccessfully pull off.
+I put on make-up and do my hair.
 I wear clothes that are not sticky with baby food and have hurried conversations with people.
 Real conversations.
 My energy is so high that I stay up late, and I regret that decision in the morning when my ever-present internal Mommy clock still has me up with the sun.
-But this touch of freedom is enough to revive me and see me through my day of exploring.
+But this touch of freedom is enough to revive me and see me through my day exploring.

-4. Anxiety: Somewhere around four in the morning on the second night of being away from my children I wake up in a cold sweat, unable to get back to sleep.
+4. Anxiety: Somewhere around four in the morning on the second night of being away from my children, I wake up in a cold sweat, unable to get back to sleep.
 I am unsettled.
 Something is wrong.
 This is a slippery slope for a mother to go down.
 I check my phone.
 Nothing.
 I check the messages on the hotel phone.
 Nothing.
 My husband’s phone is silent, too.
-I get back into bed, and two hours later I fitfully fall asleep, the anxiety having dug it’s fingers into me.
+I get back into bed, and two hours later, I fitfully fall asleep, the anxiety having dug its fingers into me.

 7. Hope: When I walk in that door and breathe in those children again, all feels right with the world (except the laundry because that’s never right).
 They excitedly tell me all the details of their special stay with their grandmothers.
 I hear of cookies made, pictures painted, new hiding spots found.
 It sounds wonderful and exhausting (really, just mostly exhausting).
 And as they chatter away, I realize they didn’t have these stages.
 They were content, pleased even.
 They noticed my absence and made the adjustments they needed.
-And then with their tiny voices as a backdrop, a wave of warmth washes over me, and I realize it’s the feeling of hope.
-Hope that I can do this again, maybe even before another year slips by.
+And then, with their tiny voices as a backdrop, a wave of warmth washes over me, and I realize it’s the feeling of hope.
+I hope to do this again, maybe even before another year slips by.